-Bit Error Rate Testing
+Bit Error Rate Testing: BER Test

 - a summary or tutorial of bit error rate, BER testing and how a bit error rate test, BERT is used in telecommunications, network and radio systems.